RaymRaym/AWSCertificationPrep/saa-c03-cheet-sheet.md

-## Amazon Kinesis
+## Amazon Kinesis Data Streams

-Kinesis stream **save data for up to 24 hours**, doesn't meet the 2 day requirement.
-Kinesis streams **don't have fail-safe** for failed processing, unlike SQS.
+A Kinesis data stream stores records from **24 hours by default, up to 8760 hours (365 days).** Kinesis streams **don't have fail-safe** for failed processing, unlike SQS.

 ## Amazon Athena